 The electrical side of the installation MUST be done by a qualified electrician who is trained or well-experienced with groundwater installations.
 Your borehole is an integral part of the electrical system of the property and must form part of the Certificate of Compliance (CoC).

 As with anything else, with the ability to access groundwater comes the responsibility to care for the resource for all other users and for generations to come:

-The top of the borehole should be finished off, at least to the construction diagram shown in “A Layman’s Guide to Borehole Ownership”.
-You should then take basic care around the hole so as not to let any run-off, pesticides or other pollutants enter the hole.
-Should the water in your borehole become polluted, the process of cleaning the aquifer up is huge and expensive task.
+The top of the borehole should be finished off.
+You should also take basic care around the hole so as not to let any run-off, pesticides or other pollutants enter the hole.
+Should the water in your borehole become polluted, the process of cleaning the aquifer up is a huge and expensive task.
 Sources of pollutants include fertilisers and hydrocarbons (petrol, diesel, engine oil).

 Irrigate in the later part of the afternoon in order to reduce losses due to evaporation.
 Even though you can now access “free” water, use it sparingly.
 Water running out of a garden and down a storm water drain is wasteful, and it adds to the cost of operating the borehole, for no return.

 Water only when necessary.
 Automatic irrigation systems can be very useful, but you’ll need to keep adjusting the settings based on the season and the level of rainfall you’ve had.
 Don’t let the system run if it is raining and consider adding a rain sensor or a soil moisture sensor to your irrigation system to prevent unnecessary watering.